HunterAP23/VATS/README.md

 ```

 ### Advanced Setup
-Use any package management tool like `pipenv`, `poetry`, or something else to
-create a virtual environment for the project.
+Use any package management tool like `pipenv` or `uv` to create a virtual environment for the project.

 <!---
 ### Usage